Partial Payments

 Checkout

-If you set Allowed payment methods, only those gateways appear at checkout.
-The total shown follows your Payment display setting — either the full order total or just the deposit due today.
+If you have set Allowed Payment Methods in the Checkout tab, only those gateways appear.
+The total shown in the sidecart follows your Payment Display setting — either the full order total or only the deposit due today.

 Customer Profile — Pay Now and Schedule

-After the deposit order is placed, the customer can see the remaining payments in their account under My Profile -> Orders.
-When a balance is due, a Pay Now alert appears on the order with a direct link to complete payment.
-A Payment Schedule view lists all instalments and their dates.
+After the deposit order is placed, the customer can view the remaining payment schedule in their account under My Profile -> Orders.
+When an installment becomes due, a Pay Now alert appears on the order with a direct link to complete the payment.
+A Payment Schedule view lists all installments, their amounts, and their due dates.

 Cron Setup

-The cron does two jobs: it activates scheduled orders when their date arrives, and it sends payment-due emails.
+The cron does two things: it activates scheduled installments when their due date arrives, and it sends payment-due and overdue reminder emails.
 Run it at least once a day.
-Running it more often (say every few hours) means customers are notified sooner.
+Running it more often (every few hours) means customers are notified sooner after a due date passes.

 Option A — Joomla Scheduler

-If a companion Joomla Task plugin is installed, you can wire the partial payment cron into the native System -> Scheduled Tasks area, so no server-level cron is needed.
+If a companion Joomla Task plugin is available for Partial Payments, you can wire the cron into the native System -> Scheduled Tasks area and no server-level cron is needed.

 Option B — Server Cron

-Copy the Cron URL from the General Settings tab and add it to your server's cron table once daily.
+Copy the Cron URL from the General Settings tab and add it to your server's cron table.

 cPanel example: